 Incident Objectives: Statements of guidance and direction necessary for the selection of appropriate strategies, and tactical direction of resources.
 Incident objectives are based on realistic expectations of what can be accomplished when all allocated resources have been effectively deployed.
-Incident objectives must be achievable and measurable, yet flexible enough to allow for strategic and tactical alternatives.
+Incident objectives must be achievable and measurable, yet flexible enough to allow providing facilities, services, and materials for the for strategic and tactical alternatives.

-Incident Situation Display (ISD): The Situation Unit is responsible for maintaining a display of status boards which communicate critical incident information vital to establishing and maintaining an effective command and control environment.
+Incident Situation Display (ISD): The Situation Unit is responsible for maintaining a display of status boards which communicate critical incident information vital to establishing and maintaining an effective command and source is present at ambient temperatures. control environment.

-Initial Isolation Zone (IIZ): An area in close proximity to a Message Centre: The message centre is part of the continuous hazardous release where indoor sheltering Communications Centre and collocated with or adjacent may provide temporary protection due to the proximity of to it.
-It receives, records, and routes information about the release.
+Initial Isolation Zone (IIZ): An area in close proximity to a continuous hazardous release where indoor sheltering may provide temporary protection due to the proximity of the release.
 Isolation - To separate an area or process from the rest of the plant.